ismnoiet/InteractivePackage.json/README.md

 ## Important
 This tool is still under developement, the code can change at any time.
 Enjoy the tool and don't forget to ask for feature requests and PRs.

+## How to use it ?
+Clone or download the zip file of this repository and start the **index.html** page inside your favorite web browser, that's it.